deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Where's-?"

-Stainless shot a glare at him that could have eviscerated anybody in the shuttle.
+STAINLESS shot a glare at him that could have eviscerated anybody in the shuttle.
 Then he leaned against the bulkhead, slid down it, put his head between his knees and his hands on the back of his head, and shook.